Need a PDF?

 - if you have stopped taking them or skip them sometimes

-- if you are not following his or her recommendations
+- if you are not following their recommendations

 - how you use and take your medicine